keenlabs/Keen-Docs/source/api/reference.rst

 * :ref:`select-unique-resource` - Returns a list of unique items meeting specified criteria.
 * :ref:`extraction-resource` - Returns data meeting specified criteria.
 * :ref:`progression-resource` - Returns a Progression.
 Read more about :doc:`/data_analysis/progressions`.
-* :ref:`saved-insights-list-resource` - Returns all the existing saved insights for the specific projects.
+* :ref:`saved-query-list-resource` - Returns all the existing saved queries for the specific projects.
-* :ref:`saved-insight-row-resource` - Returns information about a single saved insight.
-Also supports inserting a new saved insight or updating an existing one.
+* :ref:`saved-query-row-resource` - Returns information about a single Saved Query.
+Also supports inserting a new Saved Query or updating an existing one.
-* :ref:`saved-insight-row-result-resource` - Returns the analysis results of a single saved insight.
+* :ref:`saved-query-row-result-resource` - Returns the analysis results of a single Saved Query.

 .. _versions-resource: